Lexington Winter Invitational

 - I like generic CPs that are argued well with clear reasoning and aff specific CPs that are well thought out with good evidence.
 Judge kick isn't a default unless the aff drops it after the 2NR brings it up.

 - I don’t care what the T violation is, as long as you win it.
 T is about what you justify and want for the best model of debate.
-I don't care about in-round abuse.
+I also don't care about in-round abuse.

 - It looks so bad when people read Ks without knowing what they're talking about and it becomes really obvious in CX.

 - I am most familiar with literature bases about anti-blackness, settlerism, capitalism, gender, security, and biopower but I'm fine with anything.

 - I like a good alt explanation but I'm not one of those people who thinks that an alt needs to resolve everything- I'm even okay if you kick the alt as long as you can explain how you get offense off of the links or framework.

 - K v K debates tend to come down to who explains their method and theory of power better.
 My favorite ones will actually find problematic aspects in each others' scholarship.